pmqs/Info-ZIP-Family-Tree-for-UnZip/aes_wg/README_AES_WG.txt

       Use of "brg_endian.h" for endian determination.

-      Changing "brg_endian.h" to work with GNU C on non-Linux systems.
+      Changing "brg_endian.h" to work with GNU C on non-Linux systems, and on SunOS 4.x systems.

+      #include <limits.h> instead of "limits.h" in aes.h.

 Comments in the code identify the changes.
 (Look for "Info-ZIP".)
 The original files are preserved in an "original_files" subdirectory, for